PrinceNiyonshuti/Google-Map-Multi-Marker/README.md

 ## Documentation

-before starting to run the project
+before starting to run the project you must have the apache server or [Xammp]() the recommended one.

 ### Requirements